OpenDSA/OpenDSA/RST/en/WuChen/PDATest.rst

       :scripts: AV/OpenFLAP-Test/PDA2.js
       :align: center

-   | If :math:`M` accepted in some state, then that means the stack
+   | If :math:`M` is accepted in some state, then that means the stack
      was empty.
      In :math:`M'`, at the same state, the stack will contain only :math:`z'`, and the new transition can be followed to